 Although the term “propaganda film” conjures up images of evil geniuses like Joseph Goebbels brainwashing the masses with lies and half-truths, all countries have always used the popular media to win the hearts and minds of their citizens—during wartime as well as peacetime.
 For the duration of World War II, cinema was both the dominant form of entertainment and the most powerful propaganda tool of governments the world over.
 Although most German movies produced prior to and during the war were pastoral melodramas and light comedies, the Nazi party exercised direct control over their country’s film industry in the 1930s and early '40s, and nearly every movie made during that time was a piece of outright propaganda.
 Goebbels oversaw production on practically every picture and injected ideological ideas and messages into even the most benign light comedies.
 These now largely forgotten films arguably had as much of an effect on the everyday German as the grander, more overtly nationalist films like Leni Riefenstahl’s undeniably powerful Triumph of the Will (1935).
-In, FDR's administration didn't wield a corresponding authority in his country's movie industry, but Hollywood still cranked out hundreds of propaganda pictures once it became clear America was going to join the war.
+FDR didn't wield a correspondingly rigid control over the US movie industry, but Hollywood still cranked out hundreds of propaganda pictures once it became clear America was going to join the war.
 Casablanca is probably the best example of a film that, while not directly commissioned or paid for by the government, is clearly designed, at least in part, to bolster patriotic sentiment.

 When he turned in his initial draft, he was informed that the script as written would yield a movie over four hours long.
 Havelock-Allan convinced the overzealous auteur to limit his story to the events of the ship’s sinking, and then to structure the crewmen's personal stories around that incident.
 By now, Coward had realized that he would need to find highly skilled collaborators to help him turn his ideas into a worthy film.
 For the first time in his life, he began watching movies with great avidity, and after consuming countless pictures from England and America, he was most impressed with two names: the cinematographer Ronald Neame and the editor David Lean.
 While Neame’s accomplished visuals were evident on the screen, Coward had little understanding of the editor’s art.
 However, he could not help notice that of all the films he saw during this period of study, the ones he liked best had all been edited by Lean.
 After asking around, he discovered that Lean was considered the best editor in England by his peers and was looking to break into directing.
 Coward approached the aspiring director to be his assistant on the picture, explaining that while he had plenty of experience directing actors on stage, he had little idea what to do with a camera.
 Lean agreed to join the project if they could share director credit and, in a rare moment of humility, Coward reluctantly agreed.